-My final note on Gary Smith’s impressive Standard Deviations book concerns an important point that statistically inclined people often seem to miss.
-He is keen to note that data isn’t enough on its own.
+Gary Smith’s impressive Standard Deviations book concerns an important point.
+Statistically inclined people often seem to miss that theory small t matters.
+Smith is keen to note that data isn’t enough on its own.
 “Data without theory… is treacherous” (Smith, 2014, page 233).

 Thinking — developing a causal theory — allows us to use the data much more effectively.
-Theory without data is a problem which can afflict academics — we can get divorced from reality.
+Theory without data is a problem which can afflict academics .
+The obvious risk of theory without data is that we can get divorced from reality.

-Data without theory is also a problem — you can end up believing and doing some pretty silly things.
-As Smith says it can fuel bubbles — we don’t know why the price is so high but it keeps on going up so we assume it will continue to do so.
-Always aim to come up with a at least plausible theory of what is causing whatever you observe in the data before putting too much faith in the result.
+That said, data without theory is also a major problem. it is the sort of problem that managers might not see as clearly.
+Basing your idea purely on data can leave you believing and doing some pretty silly things.
+Using data on its own without theory can fuel bubbles .
+We don’t know why the price is so high but it keeps on going up so we assume the price will continue to do so.
+My advice is always aim to come up with a at least plausible theory of what is causing whatever you observe in the data.
+You should always have a plausible story, what I call small t theory, before putting too much faith in any result.

 Read: Gary Smith, 2014, Standard Deviations: Flawed Assumptions, Tortured Data and Other Ways to Lie With Statistics, The Overlook Press.